orbitrs/docs/getting-started/tutorial-task-manager.md

 This tutorial will guide you through creating a complete Orbit application from scratch.
 By the end, you'll have a solid understanding of the Orbit Framework and be able to build your own applications.

+> **Video Tutorial Available**: For a video walkthrough of this tutorial, see the [Task Manager Tutorial Video Guide](./tutorial-task-manager-videos.md) which provides step-by-step video instructions with timestamped sections and interactive code examples.

 ## Prerequisites

 - Basic knowledge of Rust